tsgates/arch-wiki-markdown/wiki/Installing_Arch_Linux_in_VMware.md

     mkinitcpio -p linux

 Shutdown the virtual machine and change the scsi-adapter type to:
 VMware Paravirtual.
-It's safe to ignore the warning that'll pop up.
+It's safe to ignore the warning that will pop up.

 VMCI
 ----